-As a volunteer you can gain experience of working with an international charity, learn new skills and boost your CV.
-With a team of volunteers around the world, you can be apart of something really special and most importantly have fun while making a valuable difference to those who need you most.
-Complete your application here or alternatively, if you would like to discuss your options with a member of our Volunteer team, please contact us at email@example.com.
+As a volunteer, you can gain experience working with an international charity, learn new skills and boost your CV.
+With a team of volunteers worldwide, you can be a part of something extraordinary and, most importantly, have fun while making a valuable difference to those who need you most.

 Volunteer in Malawi